stereomatchingkiss/gil_with_qt_adaptor/README.txt

 3 : log,since c++11 and boost still lag log, it is hard to determine
     what kind of log system should I use, there are too many of them.
 	It would be a mess if everyone choose their own library.

+2012/06/19(yyyy--mm--dd)
+This repository is under developing of the factory to bind Qt and GIL easier.
+Things have to be done
+1 : support of bit aligned view
+2 : log,since c++11 and boost still lag log, it is hard to determine
+    what kind of log system should I use, there are too many of them.
+	It would be a mess if everyone choose their own library.
+3 : unit test of qimage_wrapper